infracost/docs/docs/terraform_cloud_enterprise.md

 title: Terraform Cloud/Enterprise
 ---

-The environment variables mentioned in this page can also be set in the [infracost.yml](https://github.com/infracost/infracost/blob/master/infracost-example.yml) config file.
+The environment variables mentioned in this page can also be set in an Infracost [config file](/docs/config_file).

 ## Terraform Cloud users